dqmis/dl2/blog/blogpost.md

 ### 3.2 LLMs

-For our project, we leveraged advanced models such as [OpenAI's ChatGPT](https://openai.com/index/gpt-4/) for natural language processing (NLP) tasks, [Google's Gemini](https://gemini.google.com/app) for comparisons and analysis, and open-source language models (LLMs) like [LLAMA](https://llama.meta.com/), accessing them through their respective application programming interfaces (APIs).
+For our project, we leveraged advanced models such as [OpenAI's ChatGPT](https://openai.com/index/gpt-4/) for natural language processing (NLP) tasks, four different versions of [Google's Gemini](https://gemini.google.com/app) for comparisons and analysis, and open-source language models (LLMs) like [LLAMA](https://llama.meta.com/).

 ## 3. Results